Skip to main content

 Protocol Deposits via the API

-When requesting a quote using the Relay API’s /quote/v2 endpoint, the response includes a protocol field when the order will be settled through the Relay Settlement protocol:
+When requesting a quote using the Relay quote api, the response includes a protocol field when the order will be settled through the Relay Settlement protocol:

 {